Vyral/corina-cisneros/_posts/2020-06-02-q-how-do-we-help-our-buyers-succeed-at-buying-homes.md

 You don’t have to take my word for it: Feel free to visit our website, look at our reviews on Zillow, follow our blog, and listen to our radio show “Let’s Talk Real Estate\!”
 Saturday mornings at 8:30 on WEEI 101.5.

-In the meantime, if you have any questions or need any assistance, don’t he
+In the meantime, if you have any questions or need any assistance, don’t hesitate to reach out!